-Donors aren’t the only people who contribute to your nonprofit.
+And donors aren’t the only people who contribute to your nonprofit.
 Profile a volunteer who went above and beyond.
 Not only will this gesture show your appreciation of current volunteers, but profiles and stories like these might also inspire others to volunteer at your nonprofit’s next event or contribute in any way they can.

-4. Stories of Impact
+Offer Stories of Impact

 Keep your subscribers interested in and impressed by your nonprofit’s work with recent stories of impact.
 Compose your nonprofit’s most recent successes into stories that inspire your readers.
-Focus on the most engaging parts of your story and provide links to your website for your newsletter readers who want to find out more.
+Focus on the most engaging parts of your story and provide links to your website for your nonprofit newsletter readers who want to find out more.

 After you’ve written these stories, take a step back and try to reread them from an outside perspective.
 Ask yourself, do I care about the people and organization in this story?
 Do I connect with them emotionally?

-5. Articles from Around the Web
+Curate Articles from Around the Web

 Your subscribers are looking to you as an expert in your field.
 Add articles from outside sources that you think provide valuable information.
 You can then add a brief introduction to the article link outlining your thoughts on how this article affects nonprofits in general or your nonprofit in particular.

-7. Blog Posts
+Tease and Link Blog Posts

 There’s no reason to rack your brain for new content when you already have quality content at your fingertips.
 Include teasers from your nonprofit’s most recent blog posts in the newsletter.
-Not only will this help round out your newsletter, but it also might expand that blog post’s reach, connecting with readers who might have missed it when it was first published.
+Not only will this help round out your nonprofit’s newsletter, but it also might expand that blog post’s reach, connecting with readers who might have missed it when it was first published.

-8. Your Upcoming Events
+Promote Your Upcoming Events

 Your email newsletter is a great place to spread the word about future events your nonprofit might be planning.
 Include all the exciting details: the great location, the delicious food, the fun and games – whatever has made your nonprofit’s past events successful.
 Show the audience why they won’t want to miss what your nonprofit has in store for its next event.

-9. Relevant Community Events
+Share Relevant Community Events

-Your newsletter doesn’t have to be all about you.
+Your nonprofit newsletter doesn’t have to be all about you.
 You are no doubt a part of a strong and supportive community, and your newsletter is a great medium to reciprocate that goodwill.

 As you curate content from within your nonprofit, keep an eye out for events in the community that like-minded supporters might be interested in attending.
 Showing your support for local events is a great way to demonstrate your nonprofit’s involvement in the community, not to mention helping to spread awareness for your nonprofit’s cause.

-The people subscribing to your newsletter are already interested in what your nonprofit is up to.
+The people subscribing to your nonprofit newsletter are already interested in what your nonprofit is up to.
 Don’t mess that up by sending them junk.
 Keep them informed with news updates, outside articles and internal blog posts.
 Keep them connected with donor highlights and volunteer profiles.
 Inspire them with stories of impact.
 Above all, make sure that your newsletter provides genuine value.